-Robert H. Albaral routinely represents taxpayers at various stages of Federal and International state tax controversies, including audit, administrative appeals and judicial proceedings.
-His professional affiliations include the American Bar Association, the US Supreme Court, the State Bar of Texas, the US Tax Court, the Federal District Court in the Northern and Southern Districts of Texas, the United States Bankruptcy Court, as well as Fifth and Seventh Circuit Courts of Appeals.
+Robert H. Albaral (Bobby) represents multinational corporations with domestic and international tax disputes.
+His professional affiliations include the American Bar Association, the US Supreme Court, the State Bar of Texas, the US Tax Court, the Federal District Court in the Northern and Southern Districts of Texas, the United States Bankruptcy Court, as well as Fifth, Sixth and Seventh Circuit Courts of Appeals.
 He has held significant management positions within the Firm and is the immediate past Chair of the North America Tax Dispute Resolution Committee and a member of the Global Tax Dispute Resolution Steering Committee.
-He is a member of the Firm’s Diversity and Inclusion Committee and currently the Managing Partner of the Dallas office.
+He is a member of the Firm’s Diversity and Inclusion Committee and currently the Managing Partner of the Dallas and Houston offices.

 Representative Legal Matters

 The vast majority of Mr. Albaral's cases are resolved administratively without the necessity of litigation and thus are not a matter of public record.
 Representative cases that were not resolved administratively include:

 - Tucker v.
 Commissioner, 114 T.C.M.
 (CCH) 326, Dkt.
 No. 12307-04 ( 2017) (economic substance issue with a determination that no penalties are applicable and the exclusion of a serial government expert witness' testimony and report).

 - Pilgrim's Pride Corp. v.
 Commissioner, 779 F.3d 311 (5th Cir.
 2015) (successfully reversed Tax Court opinion regarding character of stock abandonment loss).

 - Pilgrim's Pride Corporation and Subsidiaries v.
 Commissioner of Internal Revenue, U.S. Tax Court Docket No.16972-10, (various issues including captive insurance and methods of accounting).